iyanski/betterlocalgov/CONTENT-MANAGEMENT.md

 ## Understanding the Content Structure

 The website content is organized in folders by service categories.
+The `content` folder is located at the root level of the repository (not inside the `src` folder).
 Here's how it works:

 ```
 content/services/